philgentric/klik/README.md

 Q: Why is klik so slow on large images?
 A: klik uses java ImageIO library, which is pretty fast but uses a lot of RAM.
 Large images (say more than 100 MegaPixel) simply need more RAM and computing power to be decoded, if your computer is super recent and has a lot of RAM, it should be OK, but yes, on older machines it is going to take up to several seconds... and the garbage collection will cause hickups... on the other hand, I doubt you will find another tool that can do it faster?

 Q: Why is the "sort files by aspect ratio" mode so slow?
 A: Because the aspect ratio of every image in the folder has to be computed, before they can be sorted.
-Computing the aspect ratio involves opening the file and reading metadata, this is not a lot of work but if you have many images (say more than 200) in a folder it will take several seconds... then klik caches these and the second time you open the folder it should be quite fast.
+Computing the aspect ratio involves opening the file and reading metadata, this is not a lot of work but if you have many images (say more than 200) in a folder it will take several seconds on an old machine... then klik caches these and the second time you open the folder it should be quite fast.

 Q: A popup tells me the cache is getting pretty large, what should I do?
-A: To make browsing faster klik uses a cache for icons, on your disk.
-If you have a lot of images, this cache can grow so large your main storage will become full, which is a bad thing.
-Use the menu: "Files/Clean" to clear the cache.
-Alternatively if you have a lot of spare room, you can edit the configuration file to increase the limit so as to avoid the annoying popup when you start klik.
-Note that klik erases items in the disk cache that are older than 2 days.
+A: To make browsing faster klik uses a several caches on your disk.
+If you have a lot of images, this cache can grow so large your main storage could become full, which is a bad thing.
+For this reason klik monitors its own caches and will warn you when they get larger than a configurable limit.
+Use the menu: "Files/Clean" to clear the caches.
+Alternatively if you have a lot of spare room, you can change the configuration to increase the limit so as to avoid the annoying popup when you start klik.
+Note that klik automatically erases items in the disk caches that are older than 2 days.

 Q: Should I edit the configuration file?
 A: Be careful when editing the configuration file, because it is super hard to make a config file reader 100% fool-proof.
-The good news is: if things go wrong, just erase the file, klik will create a fresh clean one, but of course you wil loose all bookmarks and preferences.
+The good news is: if things go wrong, just erase the file, klik will create a fresh clean one, but of course you will loose all bookmarks and preferences.

 Q: Why should I edit the configuration file?
-A: To increase the warning limit of cache size, or to look for easter eggs.
+A: To look for easter eggs.

 Q: How can I edit the configuration file?
-A: The file name is klik_properties.txt, it is localted in the .klik hidden folder in your home folder.
+A: The file name is klik_properties.txt, it is localted in the .klik folder in your home folder.

 # Intuitive